zulfadlizainal/engineer/docs/lte_emtc/lte_emtc_procedure.md

 <img src="\lte_emtc\img\lte_emtc_ceconv2.png" width=100% height=100% />
 <br>

-In some cases, vendors and UE might have different understanding on how to covert this value to a CE level value.
+!> In some cases, vendors and UE might have different understanding on how to covert this value to a CE level value.
 For example, in this case TEMS using lower limit in their tool while XCAP using upper limit.
 3GPP only define a range of RSRP for each index, maybe to save some index space.
 [8]

 <br>
 <img src="\lte_emtc\img\lte_emtc_ceconv3.png" width=100% height=100% />
 <br>

-***Easy Tips***

-If SIB 2 Threshold says 15, Change CE Level when RSRP < -126dBm
+?> Easy Tips: If SIB 2 Threshold says 15, Change CE Level when RSRP < -126dBm

 | CE Level Change Value  | SIB 2 IE  |
 |------------------------|-----------|